-- Currently there is resistance from farmers to participating in the trees program because they're afraid the government will come and take their trees or claim the land on which they planted.
+Currently there is resistance from farmers to participating in the trees program because they're afraid the government will come and take their trees or claim the land that they have planted trees on.
 All land in Nigeria is owned by the government and is occupied based on license / lease.
-When people have planted trees historically at scale it is usually through a government program, so people associate tree planting with government ownership of land.
-It is an irrational fear that 1AF is trying to combat by educating farmers about government priorities (to de-mystify) - Tungya system farmers provide security to the government land where the reforestation project is in exchange for being allowed to use the adjacent cropland.
+When people have planted trees historically at scale it is usually trough a government program, so people associate tree planting with government ownership of land.
+It is an irrational fear that 1AF is trying to combat by educating farmers about government priorities (to de-mystify)

+- Tungya system farmers provide security to the government land where the reforestation project is in exchange for being allowed to use the adjacent crop land.
 Farmers get to see the benefits of planting trees and take this information back to their communities, driving demand for 1AF programs.

-Benefits to farmers of planting trees
+- Benefits to farmers of planting trees

-- Provides shade, and prevents desert encroachment.
+- o Provides shade, prevents desert encrouachment.
 People cutting down trees for firewood and other uses, which is expanding the desert into the farmer areas.

-- Building structures as timber
+- o Building structures as timber

-- Soil fertilizer
+- o Soil fertilizer

 - Erosion prevention

 - Wind protection

-Potential source of revenue
+- Potential source of revenue

-1AF Innovations (Lead: Adefunke)

-Serving both the core program and the trees program, 1AF is experimenting with ways to improve efficiency and farmer productivity.
-Investing in innovation in systematic ways is how 1AF adapts its main programs (core and trees) to local conditions.
+1AF Innovations (Lead: Adefunke) - Serves both core program and trees program.
+Experimenting with ways to improve efficiency and farmer productivity.
+Investing in innovation in systematic way is how 1AF adapts its main programs (core and trees) to local conditions.
 Customizing to local ecological, environmental, and economic conditions, consistent with local farmer practices and demands is how 1AF optimizes across its geographies.
 This is at the heart of 1AF's "farmers first" ethos.